School of International Service

 - Lynde and Harry Bradley Foundation Research Fellowship, 2007-2009.

-- "Terrorism and National Security Reform: How Commissions Can Drive Change During Crises," Woodrow Wilson Center (May 19, 2011) and American University (April 13, 2011).
+- “Terrorism and National Security Reform: How Commissions Can Drive Change During Crises,” Woodrow Wilson International Center for Scholars (May 2011)

 Area of Expertise: Foreign policy, national security strategy, terrorism, intelligence, Congress, the presidency, advisory commissions